 According to historical data, 95 percent of all large-scale projects are technically sound.
-However, more than 65 percent of these technically sound projects fail to meet their long-term return on investment (ROI) goals because leaders don’t effectively lead the organization through the change process.
-The failure point happens when leaders don’t understand the significance of their role and amount of effort necessary to manage organizational reactions to transformational change.
+However, more than 65 percent of these technically sound projects fail to meet their long-term return on investment (ROI) goals.
+That’s because, without an understanding of how organizations react to change, it proves extremely difficult to lead an organization through these projects in ways that effectively increase engagement and manage stakeholder expectations.
+Often, leaders don’t understand the significance of their role and amount of effort necessary to manage organizational reactions to transformational change.

 However, change itself isn’t typically the stumbling block in these unsuccessful initiatives.
 Change is common, natural, even inevitable.
 Yet, successfully navigating transformational change remains a lofty, sometimes insurmountable, challenge for many organizations that don’t fundamentally understand how to navigate this process.

 Most initiatives begin with a fundamental assumption that everyone involved shares the same vision, goals, and attitudes.
 That premise is flawed at best because it underestimates cultural considerations and resistance to change.
 Because of this, these initiatives don’t result in positive, sustainable outcomes.
 Additionally, many of today’s organizations aim for budget cuts, operational efficiency improvements, and competitiveness but may not consider the effects on employee morale and company culture.
 This can equate to seemingly endless restructuring and even more change fatigue or friction for those closest to the change.